joychugh/learning-kafka/README.md

   * save and exit
   * NOTE: this wont work with an IDE, for an IDE you will have to manually add this env variable to run/debug options.

-6. add `pyspark` to PYTHONPATH There are may ways to do it.
+6. add `pyspark` module (`SPARK_HOME/python` to PYTHONPATH There are may ways to do it.
 I personally like this http://stackoverflow.com/a/12311321
   * NOTE: pyspark code is not python3 compatible as of 1.3.1

 You can just run your program straight from command line no need to reach out to spark-submit for your development code.